beinhartdavid/digital-garden-launch/content/poems/a-winters-walk/index.md

 balance had to be found.

 If he was overly cautious
-ior his tongue too slow,
+or his tongue too slow,
 the melted ice-cream would seep into the thin napkin